Twinklebear/dataviscourse-pr-collaboration-networks/final_report.md

 One of the things we were worried about when coming up with this visualization was that dense clusters would always refer to articles with many authors.
-It turned out that this behavior was common in our final visualization (although we believe that this could still be solved with more advanced clustering methods), however, the surprising result was that this wasn't necessarily a bad thing. simplifying these dense clusters resulting from articles with many authors still gets rid of visual noise, and the edge aggregation also reveals interesting results.
-In the first image above for instance, you can see that closed bundle visualization is cleaner while also communicating that there are a lot of collaborations between the blue and red bundles.
+It turned out that this behavior was common in our final visualization (although we believe that this could still be solved with more advanced clustering methods).
+However this wasn't necessarily a bad thing which was surprising.
+Simplifying these dense clusters resulting from articles with many authors still gets rid of visual noise, and the edge aggregation also reveals interesting results.
+In the first image above for instance, you can see the closed bundle visualization is cleaner while also communicating that there are a lot of collaborations between the blue and red bundles.

-[more discussion]
+The brushing functionality could be better, especially if we recomputed clusters on the fly for the filtered dataset.
+This would allow for better exploration of subsets of the whole data which might be interesting to explore as well.